AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.md

 ## Cause

- This may be due to the cache connection being lost to the repo.
+ This might be due to the cache connection being lost to the repo.

 ## Solution